telerik/justmock-docs/integration/continuous-integration/github.md

 #### **Option B: Using `.runsettings` File**

-Create a `justmock.runsettings` file in your repository:
+Create a `.runsettings` file in your repository:

 ```xml
 <RunSettings>